 A number of studies have suggested that the embryo/fetus may be more sensitive to ionizing radiation than an adult, especially during the first three months of gestation.
-The National Council on Radiation Protection and Measurements (RCRP) has recommended that special precautions be taken to limit exposure when an occupationally exposed woman could be pregnant.
+The National Courtier Protection and Measurements (RCRP) has recommended that special precautions be t exposure when an occupationally exposed woman could be pregnant.
 Specifically, the NCRP has recommended the maximum permissible dose to the fetus from occupational exposure of the expectant mother should not exceed 500 millirem (5mSv) or 50 mrem (0.5mSv) per month.
 This is approximately one-tenth of the maximum permissible occupational dose limit.